 Once these three steps are complete, you can do many advanced Google Cloud tasks.
 In many cases, Terra will interface with Google Cloud on your behalf!
 Read on for details of how to do specific tasks.
 We will continue to add to this list.

 Step-by-step instructions and template notebooks

-1. Go to GCP Storage Console.
+1. Go to Google Cloud Storage Console.

-In general, you can use the default values when setting up your external bucket.
+External Google Cloud bucket configuration tips In general, you can use the default values when setting up your external bucket.

 When you are done, you will see your external bucket in the console!

-Set an external GCP bucket to auto-delete
+Set an external Google Cloud bucket to autodelete

-1. Go to GCP Storage console.
+1. Go to Google Cloud Storage console.

 2. Select the bucket you want to set to automatically delete data by clicking the bucket name.

 5. Follow the instructions to set up a custom rule.